 Brighter Display with Horizontal Screen

-While Garmin, Hummingbird, Marcum are on the verge of tough competition, Lowrance tries to cut out some of most features within the mid-range series.
-And the Lowrance Hook2 series surprisingly comes with some fantastic features within your budget pricing list.
+While Garmin, Hummingbird and Marcum are tough competition, Lowrance tries to cut out some of most features within the mid-range series.

-The most featuring part is its 4.3 inches wider screen display that beats most flagship models of fish finders.
-Brighter 16-bit color TFT (Thin Film Transistor) display that is another variant of LCD gives a clear view with brightness.
+Arguably the best feature is its 4.3 inches wider screen display that beats most flagship models of fish finders.
+The brighter 16-bit color TFT (Thin Film Transistor) display that is another variant of LCD gives a clear view with brightness.
 Do you know Lowrance Hook2 uses the SolarMax technology?
 And it lets you use this device under brighter daylight of hot Summer.
 Also, you can change the brightness according to your ease.

 This compact Lowrance Hook2 4x comes with a transducer system that is auto-tuned.
 The Bullet Skimmer type transducer with 200 kHz sonar frequency gives a proper 2-D image of the fishes you can find in the traditional fishfinders.